technyon/nuki_hub/README.md

 - Disabled: The GPIO is disabled
 - Input: Lock: When connect to Ground, a lock command is sent to the lock
 - Input: Unlock: When connect to Ground, an unlock command is sent to the lock
 - Input: Unlatch: When connect to Ground, an unlatch command is sent to the lock
+- Input: Lock n Go: When connect to Ground, a Lock n Go command is sent to the lock
+- Input: Lock n Go and unlatch: When connect to Ground, a Lock n Go and unlatch command is sent to the lock
 - Input: Electric strike actuation: When connect to Ground, an electric strike actuation command is sent to the opener (open door for configured amount of time)
 - Input: Activate RTO: When connect to Ground, Ring-to-open is activated (opener)
 - Input: Activate CM: When connect to Ground, Continuous mode is activated (opener)